Plot – The Nazis set up a secret base on the dark side of the moon in 1945, where they hide out and plan to return to power in 2018.

 Released – 2012

-Everything on screen is satirized when it comes to Iron Sky.
-From the obvious parts such as the moon Nazis to the “racist jokes” and political ones too, everything is done in good faith and most of the reason the film is funny as hell,
+Everything on screen is satirised when it comes to Iron Sky.
+From the obvious parts such as the moon Nazis to the “racist jokes” and political ones too, everything is done in good faith and most of the reason the film is funny as hell.

-For a film with a relatively low budget, Iron Sky’s biggest wow factor is the special effects, which still to this day can rival most of what Hollywood is releasing. while the performances all round were solid enough to carry some of the more out-there elements of the plot.
+For a film with a relatively low budget, Iron Sky’s biggest wow factor is the special effects, which still to this day can rival most of what Hollywood is releasing.
+While the performances all round were solid enough to carry some more out-there elements of the plot.